taishi-hashimoto/bpadmm/README.md

 This is a Python library that implements a solver for the Compressed Sensing on underdetermined linear systems.
 The algorithm is based on the Basis Pursuit (BP) with Alternating Direction Method of Multipliers (ADMM).

+### Key features

+- Can run on (multiple) GPUs using JAX
+- Can applicable to problems that handles complex numbers

 ## Methodologies

 Basis pursuit problem is defined as following sparse modeling: